Vogelkop–Aru lowland rain forests: Flora

 The vegetation of the ecoregion is tropical wet evergreen forest, including lowland alluvial forests, hill forests, and limestone forests.

 Lowland alluvial forest has an irregular, multi-tiered canopy with many emergents.
 The understory has shrub layer, where palms are common, and an herb layer.
 Climbers, epiphytes, and ferns are abundant.
 Common canopy trees include Pometia pinnata, Octomeles sumatrana, Alstonia scholaris, and species of Ficus and Terminalia.
 Other tree genera include Pterocarpus, Artocarpus, Planchonella, Canarium, Elaeocarpus, Cryptocarya, Celtis, Dracontomelon, Dysoxylum, Syzygium, Vitex, Spondias, and Intsia.

 Lowland hill forest has a lower, more closed and regular tree canopy than the alluvial forest.
 The shrub layer is more open with fewer palms, and there is a denser herbaceous layer.
 Dominant canopy trees include species of Pometia, Canarium, Anisoptera, Cryptocarya, Terminalia, Syzygium, Ficus, Celtis, Dysoxylum, and Buchanania.
 Species of Koompassia, Dillenia, Eucalyptopsis, Vatica, and Hopea are locally abundant.
 The conifer Araucaria cunninghamii var. papuana forms dense groves in scattered locations.

+On Waigeo Island and the adjacent northwest coast of New Guinea, ultramafic rocks result in a serpentine flora, a belt of low shrubby vegetation composed of Alphitonia, Dillenia alata, Myrtella beccarii, and Styphelia abnormis.